Header image

 1902 - Chief Manager Thomas Jackson retires

 Thomas Jackson retires, having led HSBC for three periods since 1876.
 We had faced financial difficulties when he first took the role.
 We were prospering by his first retirement in 1888.
 Twice more, in 1890 and 1893, we fell on hard times and Jackson returned to, in his own words, set the bank ‘on an even keel’.
-This photograph shows the overseas staff at head office in 1902.
-Thomas is seated in the centre of the front row with his successor, John Smith, to his right.

 Back to the timeline